vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-5 drawio (2)](https://user-images.githubusercontent.com/110447788/188492977-950cee1a-5762-440c-ba60-fcb911e155ec.png)

-                        Fig - 19: Output: no conditions are true, default statement get executed
+                        Fig - 19: Output: no conditions are true, default statement gets executed

 In the above output, there is no condition is true inside the case statement, then the default statement is get executed and prints the 'Value of x = 1' in the output.